Concept (4 out of 5)

 The controls of the game are rather simple – the player moves Bruce using the keyboard, and aims and fires his weapons using the mouse.

 Unfortunately most of the game’s faults are with the controls.
 Much of the time they tended to be rather unresponsive, with the mouse being at times horrendously difficult to aim with.
 Whether this is the fault of a failed lock-on system or simply a bad implementation of the mouse during its port from the PS3, it tends to make Burn Zombie Burn game play a tad difficult at times.
 Many deaths will be caused by Bruce refusing to aim anywhere except a single degree away from the zombie that needs shooting.

-Graphics - Burn Zombie Burn Review
+Graphics - Burn Zombie Burn Review (3 out of 5)

 The graphics of Burn Zombie Burn are nowhere near the best in the world.
 But in a game that focuses on a quick laugh rather than a full on, immersive experience, the end result isn’t too bad.
 The exaggerated proportions of Bruce and the Zombies add more of a comic feel to the game, if players hadn’t already realised the tongue-in-cheek tendencies from the weapon choices.
 Overdone flame effects and gratuitous amount of gore populate the game and in no time the battlefield is filled with ridiculous amount of blood and body parts.